Single justice procedure: Advantages and criticisms of the single justice procedure

-The Magistrates' Association says that the SJP needs reform "if it is to be seen as fair and transparent", citing flaws in the way it operates that can "harm … some of society's most vulnerable people".
+The Magistrates' Association says that the SJP needs reform "if it is to be seen as fair and transparent", citing flaws in the way it operates that can "harm ... some of society's most vulnerable people".
 Proposed improvements to the system as implemented as of 2024 include requiring all defendants' pleas and mitigations to be heard by prosecutors before the hearing, and elimination of the effect of time pressure on decisions.

 In 2024 Judge Goldspring, the Chief Magistrate of England and Wales, ruled the use of SJPNs by rail companies to be unlawful in certain cases, saying "parliament did not envisage" train fare offences being prosecuted using SJPs.
 Four UK railway companies were found accountable for using SJPs unlawfully.
-Both Northern Trains and Greater Anglia have both acknowledged their involvement.
+Both Northern Trains and Greater Anglia have acknowledged their involvement.
 Judge Goldspring estimated up to 75,000 convictions will be overturned and refunded by his ruling.

+In September 2026, London Mayor Sadiq Khan was found guilty in his absence under the single justice procedure for an untaxed car registered in his name by a third party.
+The mayor had been subject to protests about the expansion of the Ultra Low Emission Zone, with some protesters claiming they planned to register cars in Khan's name to make him liable for charges.
+A Khan spokesperson said "It's not the first time the mayor has been the victim of a scam involving people falsely stating that Sadiq is the owner of a vehicle.
+Such behaviour is illegal, and the DVLA are aware."
+Nevertheless the prosecution by the DVLA went ahead, despite an inaccurate address having been registered, and consequently Khan did not receive any notices of prosecution.
+The mayor may have to appear in court to try to overturn his criminal conviction under the procedure.